miceliot/miceliot-esp32/README.md

-# miceliot-picorust
+# miceliot-esp32
-Miceliot for pico devices written in rust
+Miceliot for esp32 devices written in rust